Google Sites is #5 in Top 10 Website building platforms

 2011.
 Google Sites now allows to create mobile landing pages

-Google is launching new functionality in Sites that allows users to create a simple mobile landing page for free.
-Similar to templates for Google Sites web pages, Sites for Mobile allows users to pick a template that suits the consumer’s needs.
-For example, Sites offers and e-commerce template for users who want a mobile site to sell products (via Google Checkout).
-Google also offers customer mobile templates for local businesses, restaurants, lead generation and social.
-On these mobile sites, businesses and users can include the ability to integrate their Facebook, Twitter, YouTube, LinkedIn and other social accounts.
-Users can also feature the phone number, directions to their business, coupons, menus and more.
-Businesses can also get analytics on traffic to their mobile sites.
+Google is introducing a new feature in Sites that enables users to create a free, simple mobile landing page.
+Similar to the templates available for Google Sites web pages, Sites for Mobile provides users with a selection of templates tailored to their specific needs.
+For instance, there are e-commerce templates for users who wish to create a mobile site for selling products using Google Checkout.
+Google also offers customized mobile templates for local businesses, restaurants, lead generation, and social purposes.
+These mobile sites allow businesses and users to integrate their Facebook, Twitter, YouTube, LinkedIn, and other social media accounts.
+Additionally, users can include features such as phone numbers, directions to their business, coupons, menus, and more.
+Businesses will also have access to analytics to track the traffic to their mobile sites.

 2010.
 Google Sites vs Zoho Projects for project management in Google Apps